All Nippon Airways (ANA) business class is one of the most sought-after flying experiences for the Miles & Points community.

 This means that a Vancouver-Tokyo-Manila redemption isn’t priced as the total cost of Vancouver-Tokyo and Tokyo-Manila flights.
 Rather, the redemption is priced as Vancouver (Zone 6) to Manila (Zone 3).

-The biggest caveat of redeeming ANA business class flights through Mileage Club is that awards may only be booked as round trips.
+The biggest caveat of redeeming ANA business class through Mileage Club is that partner airline awards may only be booked as round trips (until May 2026).
+ANA own-metal flights can be booked one-way since June 2025.

 You may somewhat skirt this rule by booking open-jaws.
 For purposes of redemption, Canada and the US are considered one country, as are all countries in Europe.
 Hence, you may redeem Vancouver-Tokyo and Tokyo-Seattle flights as a round trip, should you find availability this way.